 Identify Meaningful Data

-Regardless of how in-depth you choose to go with your research, it’s important to locate the types of data that have a strong correlation to the outcome of the game.
-In today’s 24/7 sports news cycle, there is a lot of noise out there that can lead you astray.
+No matter how detailed you decide to make your research, it is important to find the type of data that strongly correlates with the outcome of the game.
+In today's non-stop sports news cycle, there are so many distractions that can lead you astray.

 Pay attention to which pundits make the most accurate predictions, and which seem to always get it wrong.